Optional Practical Training (OPT)

 - OPT must be full-time (more than 20 hours per week)

 - OPT must be completed within the 14-months following the completion of study.

 - Your program completion date will be the end date on your OPT I-20.

 - The OPT start date must be on or after (within 60 days) your program completion date.
 You choose your OPT start date.

 - OPT is authorized for the dates on your EAD.
 The latest expiration date possible is 14 months after your program end date.

 - Typical USCIS processing time is 2 to 4 months.
 Apply early!

-- USCIS must receive your application no later than 30 days after the "date issued" on the OPT I-20.
+- USCIS must receive your application no later than 30 days after the OPT request was processed in SEVIS.
 Late applications will be denied.
-It is your responsibility to mail the application to USCIS.

 - You have 90 days from the start date on your EAD to find employment.

 - If you do not report your employer information or you are unemployed for 90 days while on OPT, you must depart the US immediately.

 - If your OPT employer changes, report the new information in the SEVP Portal so your SEVIS record can be updated.